Military history of Angola

 The military history of Angola is marked by a series of conflicts rooted in tribal conflicts, colonialism and the Cold War.
 During the Cold War, Angola was involved in struggles between Western powers and South Africa with the help of the Soviet Union and Cuba.

 Establishment of Angola Colony

 In 1655 the Portuguese Empire established its colony in present-day Angola with the help of the Kingdom of Kongo.
 During this time period the relation of the Portuguese Empire with the Kingdom of Kongo lead to conflicts that would weaken Kongo.

 The Battle of Mbwila was a small war between the Portuguese Empire in Angola against the Kingdom of Kongo.
 Despite the size of the conflict, the death of António I of Kongo by the Portuguese lead to the Kongo Civil War.

+The Angolan kingdoms of the late 16th century, such as Ndongo, relied on a mix of professional soldiers and civilian call-ups.
+Hand-to-hand combat was dominant in battles of the era, using swords, clubs, battleaxes, and stabbing spears.

 Kongo Civil War

 The Kongo Civil War was an internal conflict between rival House of Kinlaza against the House of Kimpanzuof in the Kingdom of Kongo.
 Numerous other factions got involved in the conflict including the Portuguese Empire.
 By the end of the war, Kongo's vaunted capital had been destroyed and many BaKongo were sold into the Trans-Atlantic slave trade.